nicodv/kmodes/README.rst

 the :code:`X` matrix.
 When fitting the model, these values are encoded into their own category (let's call it "unknown values").
-When predicting, the model treats any values in :code:`X` that (1) it has not seen before during training or (2) are missing as being a member of the "unknown values" category.
+When predicting, the model treats any values in :code:`X` that (1) it has not seen before during training, or (2) are missing, as being a member of the "unknown values" category.
 Simply put, the algorithm treats any missing / unseen data as matching with each other but mismatching with non-missing / seen data when determining similarity between points.

 The k-prototypes also accepts :code:`np.NaN` values as missing values for the categorical variables, but does *not* accept missing values for the